 After entering the operating room, you will be administered anesthesia to put you to sleep.
 The anesthesia team will go over all questions you may have regarding anesthesia prior to your surgery.
 You will be laid face down on the operating table, a small incision will be made in the center of the back.
 The surgeon will locate the herniated disc, and the disc fragment is then removed.
 The procedure typically takes about 1 hour to complete.

-When you wake up you will be in recovery (PACU).
-The nurses will monitor your vitals and provide medications to control the pain.
+When you wake up from your surgery, you will be in the recovery room (PACU).
+The nurses will monitor your vitals and provide medications to control any pain you may be feeling.
 You may or may not have a drain located in the surgical site (instructions for emptying the drain/removal will be provided via the nursing staff).

-• Once home, take care of your incision site and protect your back by returning to activity slowly.
+Once home, take care of your incision site and protect your back by returning to your daily activities slowly.

-• Restrictions include limit bending and twisting and no lifting over 10-15 lbs for 2-4 weeks.
+Restrictions include limiting bending and twisting, and no lifting over 10-15 lbs. for the next 2-4 weeks.

 What Our Clients Say